Apgar Lookout Trail

 One of the first things you'll notice on this hike is the number of dead trees leftover from the massive Robert Fire of 2003.
 At one point the fire was so intense that flames reached a height of 500 feet along Howe Ridge (towards the north of Lake McDonald).
 2003 marked the fifth year of a five-year drought, and became one of the worst fire seasons in Glacier National Park history.
 During that summer more than 136,000 acres burned within the park.
 That represents 13% of the park!

 Roughly three-quarters of a mile from the parking area the trail begins a steady climb up the southwestern slopes of the mountain.
 Over the next 2.7 miles hikers will climb roughly 1700 feet to reach the ridge just below the lookout.

 From Apgar Lookout, and the area surrounding the fire tower, hikers will have grand views of the entire length of Lake McDonald, as well as the high peaks into the heart of Glacier.
 Unfortunately those views are partially obstructed by trees and a TV transmitter tower, but are nonetheless still spectacular.

 During the early part of the day you'll be looking straight into the sun from this vantage point.
-The views, as well as the photo opportunities, will be much better if you waited until the afternoon to begin your hike.
-However, given the amount of exposure on this hike, it's likely it will be much hotter at that time of day.
+The views, as well as the photo opportunities, would be much better if you waited until the afternoon to begin your hike.
+However, given the amount of exposure on this hike, it's likely to be much hotter in the afternoon.